 Six years later, “In the fall of 1978, Carol bought a wobbly shack on one-third of an acre for $36,000”(143) and she was finally “home”.
 She was no longer employed by anyone either.

-Carol still lives on Cumberland today, at age 78.
+Carol still lives on Cumberland today, at age 78 (at the time of this repost, 81).
 Her fight to preserve the island, at least the northern part, and the creatures, especially the sea turtles, has been relentless and fierce.

 “Even as a child, Carol had been especially fascinated with turtles…turtles are one of the oldest animal species still on the planet, dating back 230 million years.
 They are survivors, enduring the eons with unswerving, steadfast stamina”(101).